 Christians baptize their children as “little disciples”, not as believers.
 They will teach their baptized children as Jesus commanded Mat 28:19-20.
 They should be taught that they need to be born again Jn 3:3,5,7.
 After water baptism they need to be baptized by the Holy Spirit.
 John Baptist taught his disciples: “I have baptized you with water, but He shall baptize you with the Holy Ghost” Mk 1:8.
-“I indeed baptize you with water unto repentance: but He that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost and with fire” Mat 3:11.
+“I indeed baptize you with water unto repentance: but He that comes after me is mightier than I, Whose shoes I am not worthy to bear.
+He shall baptize you with the Holy Ghost and with fire” Mat 3:11.
 We should teach the same.

 Not all disciples know that they are born again, so why do Baptists expect people to confess that they are saved before they are baptized?
 This is confession of assurance about one’s own salvation rather than faith in Jesus Christ.

 Jesus had to teach Simon Peter what his own confession meant Mat 16:16-17.

 Peter encouraged his readers to make their calling and election sure 2Pe 1:10.
 Why so, if their personal salvation was already so obvious to them?
 John wrote his epistles to help Christian disciples know that they had eternal life.

 “These things have I written unto you that believe on the name of the Son of God, that you may know that you have eternal life, and that you may believe on the name of the Son of God.”1 John 5:13